 Each New Month Schedule Your New Goal

-At the beginning of each new month, document all of your time constraints.
+When a new month comes around, document all of your time constraints.
 Add them to Google calendar or whatever system you use.
-After listing all of the events, find time to schedule your new goals.
+After listing all of the events, find time to pencil in your new goals.

 Set up a Google Meet so you can see your friends.
 Schedule time to go to the gym so you can feel stronger and healthier.
 If you want to forge a better relationship with your spouse, schedule time to go on walks, prepare dinner together or snuggle on the couch after the kids go to bed.

 Your calendar provides the key to meeting your goals.
 Add chunks of time to write, learn a new skill, cook a new recipe, or call your friends.
-Add the event and set an alert for when you should begin.
+Add the event and set an alert for when to begin.

 Whatever goal you set for yourself, create a daily, weekly, or monthly reminder to achieve it!
-Use the power of technology to remind you of your aspirations.
+Use the power of technology to remind you of your objectives.

 Review Your Monthly Success

 At the end of each month, reflect on your success.
-Did you complete the goal you set for yourself?
+Did you make progress or complete the goal you set for yourself?
 If not, why?
 Did you run out of time to complete it?
 Did the objective no longer excite you?

 What went well, and what could you have done better?
+Moving forward what should you change?
 Are there things you would like to continue next month or things you want to drop from your calendar?

 Did accomplishing your goal make you happy?
 Do you feel more fulfilled in your relationships?
 Did you learn a new skill that excites you?